A Minimalist Dataset for Systematic Generalization of Perception, Syntax, and Semantics: The hint Dataset

-The task of \ac{hint} is intuitive and straightforward: It is tasked to predict the final results of handwritten arithmetic expressions in a weakly-supervised manner.
-Only the final results are given as supervision; all intermediate values and representations are latent, including symbolic expressions, parse trees, and execution traces.
+The task of \ac{hint} is intuitive: predict the final results of handwritten arithmetic expressions in a weakly-supervised manner.
+That is, only the final results are given as supervision; all the symbolic expressions, parse trees, and intermediate values are latent.
+In such a setting, any model must simultaneously master perception, syntax, and semantics to solve this task successfully.

-\paragraph{Data Generation}
+\subsection{Data Generation}

-The data generation process follows three steps; see \cref{fig:data_generation} for an illustration.
-First, we extract handwritten images from CROHME\footnote{\url{https://www.cs.rit.edu/~crohme2019/}} to obtain primitive concepts, including digits $0\sim9$, operators $+,-,\times,\div$, and parentheses $(,)$.
-Second, we randomly sample \emph{prefix} expressions and convert them to \emph{infix} expressions with necessary parentheses based on the operator precedence; we only allow single-digit numbers in expressions.
-These symbolic expressions are fed into a solver to calculate the final results.
-Third, we randomly sample handwritten images for symbols in an expression and concatenate them to construct final handwritten expressions.
-We only keep the handwritten expressions as input and the corresponding final results as supervision; all intermediate results are discarded.
+The data generation process consists of three steps.
+First, we extract handwritten images for each concept from CROHME \citep{mahdavi2019icdar}, including digits $0$ through $9$, operators $+,-,\times,\div$, and parentheses $(,)$.
+Second, we randomly sample \emph{prefix} expressions and convert them to \emph{infix} expressions with necessary parentheses based on the operator precedence; only single-digit numbers are permitted.
+The symbolic expressions are fed into a solver to calculate the final results.
+Third, we randomly sample handwritten images for symbols in an expression and concatenate them to construct the final handwritten expression.
+We only retain the handwritten expressions as input and the corresponding final results as supervision; all intermediate results are discarded.